-- Provision of up to 25 residential units; - The retention of healthcare facilities on the site; - Redevelopment of the site should maintain the green buffer on the southern part of the site adjacent to the residential properties on Tudor Way; and - Amenity space and car parking should be provided in accordance with the Council's standards. policies in the Council's Development Management Policies document; and - Proposals should meet the provisions of relevant policies in other parts of the Local Plan.
+- Provision of up to 25 33 residential units; - The retention of healthcare facilities on the site: - Redevelopment of the site should maintain the green buffer on the southern part of the site adjacent to the residential properties on Tudor Way; and - Amenity space and car parking should be provided in accordance with the Council's standards.

 Site name Long Lane, Hillingdon

 Ward Uxbridge North

 Location Long Lane

 Area (ha/sqm) 0.39 ha

 PTAL Rating 2 and 3

 Proposed Development Residential-led mixed use

 Current UDP Designations Local Centre, North Hillingdon

 Proposed New Designations None

 Existing Use Industrial/warehouse/commercial units

 Relevant Planning History (Most recent) No relevant history

-Proposed Number of Units 15 - 25
+Proposed Number of Units 15 - 25 33

 Existing Units 0

-Net Completions 15-25 units
+Net Completions 15-25 33 units

 Infrastructure Considerations and Constraints To be negotiated as part of the planning application.

 Flood Risk Flood Zone 1

 Contamination Potentially contaminated land due to former land use.
 Land remediation may be required.

 Indicative Phasing 2016 - 2021

-Other Information None-Site identified in the Hillingdon Housing Trajectory.
+Other Information Site identified in the Hillingdon Housing Trajectory.